 Generally a full deduction is available if the service period of the expense (e.g. insurance) is no more than 12 months or under $1,000 excluding GST.

 Deductions not meeting these criteria will need to be spread over two or more years.
-For further information see Deductions for prepaid expenses (ATO)
+For further information see Deductions for prepaid expenses guide 2022 (ATO)

 Apportionment of expense claims

-Expense claims are required to be adjusted (i.e. reduced) to the extent that any part relates to non-rental activities or income, and usually in direct proportion to the ownership interests of the co-owner investors.
+Expense claims are required to be adjusted (i.e. reduced) to the extent that any part relates to non-rental activities or income, and in proportion to the legal ownership interests of the co-owner investors, which will also reflect the allocation of income.

 To be claimable, expenses must relate to a period that the property was rented, or genuinely made available for rent.
 Expenses which occur before-hand, and afterwards (with some limited exceptions(2)) are not allowable.